Best NatWest savings accounts compared

 FSCS protection |

 Instant access and easy access accounts tend to have fewer restrictions than some other savings accounts.
-These types of accounts typically allow withdrawals instantly or within 1 day, and have no penalties attached to withdrawing.
+These types of accounts typically allow withdrawals instantly or within 1 day, and have no penalties attached to withdrawing cash.

 For an account to be easy access rather than instant access, it means there may be a short wait when you want to take money out and there can be limits on the number of withdrawals you can make.

-In our easy and instant access tables, we show products that are variable rate or cash ISAs, that allow instant withdrawals or withdrawals within 24 hours, and that have no penalties attached to withdrawals.
-However, for some products, there may be a limit to the number of withdrawals you can make in a specified amount.
+In our easy and instant access tables, we show products that are variable rate accounts or cash ISAs, that allow instant withdrawals or withdrawals within 24 hours, and that have no penalties attached.
+However, for some products, there may be a limit to the number of withdrawals you can make in a specified amount of time.

 NatWest has all bases covered.
 Didn’t find the account type you were looking for?
 Check our other guides: